Kristina01111000/4Einstitute/README.md

 - possible logos? maybe a triangle? or just initials? leave initials for now
 - Need article pdfs for resources page - links for the articles are up
-- make all changes to scorecard page as on the other site, also any changes to the documentary
+- make all changes to scorecard page as on the other site
   - is this still accurate?
 YES, still need to make the changes

 - need to add him as admin in analytics once it goes through